lmcinnes/umap/README.rst

 .. image:: images/umap_example_shuttle.png
     :alt: UMAP embedding the UCI Shuttle dataset

-The following is a densMAP visualization of the MNIST digits dataset based on the example script included in the "How to use densMAP" section.
-Note that here we used a higher-resolution MNIST dataset with 784 features, which better showcases density differences in the dataset. densMAP reveals that the cluster corresponding to digit 1 is noticeably denser, suggesting that there are fewer degrees of freedom in the images of 1 compared to other digits.
+The following is a densMAP visualization of the MNIST digits dataset with 784 features based on the same parameters as above (n_neighbors=10, min_dist=0.001). densMAP reveals that the cluster corresponding to digit 1 is noticeably denser, suggesting that there are fewer degrees of freedom in the images of 1 compared to other digits.